 Rich in flavour, this doctor-approved bowl of goodness from Dr Rupy Aujla pairs beautifully with brown rice.
 Cashews are also a great source of resistant starch.

-I was lucky enough to travel to this beautiful and exotic country for the first time last year; however, I’d fallen in love with the food long before, when my good friend introduced me to the cuisine while at medical school.
+I was lucky enough to travel to this beautiful and exotic country for the first time a couple of years ago; however, I’d fallen in love with the food long before, when my good friend introduced me to the cuisine while at medical school.

 One of the first dishes I tried was this gorgeous cashew curry.
 Rich in flavour, this bowl of goodness pairs beautifully with simple brown rice but also tastes fantastic on its own.
 Cashews are a great source of resistant starch that releases sugar into the bloodstream much more slowly than potatoes or other starchy foods and helps boost our community of gut microbes.